Major League Baseball Players Association: Youth baseball initiative

-In June 2016, Executive Director Tony Clark and Commissioner of Baseball Rob Manfred, along with Curtis Granderson, Andrew McCutchen, Marquis Grissom, and Ken Griffey Jr., announced major initiatives within youth baseball in a press conference held at Citi Field.
+In June 2016, executive director Tony Clark and MLB commissioner Rob Manfred, along with Curtis Granderson, Andrew McCutchen, Marquis Grissom, and Ken Griffey Jr., announced major initiatives within youth baseball in a press conference held at Citi Field.

 On top of jointly donating over $2 million several youth-focused initiatives supported by current and former Major League player, other major initiatives included financial contributions to youth baseball projects and the creation of a partnership with Positive Coaching Alliance for the training of coaches and administrators from the Reviving Baseball in Inner Cities program.

 Miscellaneous

 Salary cap

-As of 2019, Major League Baseball is the only major professional sports league in North America that does not have a salary cap; the MLS, NHL, NBA, and NFL all implement some sort of salary cap.
+As of 2023, Major League Baseball is the only major professional sports league in North America that does not have a salary cap; the MLS, NBA, NFL, and NHL all implement some sort of salary cap.
 MLB does have a luxury tax that penalizes clubs that exceed the designated amount for that season.

 Steroids

 The MLBPA was initially opposed to random steroid testing, claiming it to be a violation of the privacy of players.
-After enormous negative publicity surrounding the alleged or actual involvement of several star players in the BALCO steroid scandal, the players dropped their opposition to a steroid testing program and developed a consensus that favored testing.
-Under pressure from US Congress which threatened to pass a law if the MLB's drug policy was not strengthened, the baseball union agreed in 2005 to a stricter policy that would include 50-game, 100-game, and lifetime suspensions.
+After the BALCO steroid scandal surrounding the alleged or actual involvement of several star players, the players dropped their opposition to a steroid testing program and developed a consensus that favored testing.
+Under pressure from US Congress which threatened to pass a law if the MLB's drug policy was not strengthened, the MLBPA agreed in 2005 to a stricter policy that would include 50-game, 100-game, and lifetime suspensions.